 Tooth decay results from bacteria that have grown on your teeth and eaten away at the enamel, the protective layer of your tooth.
 This process of teeth decaying can cause pain, swelling, and inflammation that lead to a need for extraction or other types of treatment like a root canal.
+Chicago Loop dentist Premier Dentistry helped with the content on this post.

 The Common Symptoms